thesubhendu/embedvector-laravel/README.md

 # EmbedVector Laravel Package

-A Laravel package for handling OpenAI embeddings with batch processing capabilities.
+A Laravel package for handling OpenAI embeddings with batch processing capabilities and intelligent model contracts.

 ## Features